housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-We imported `ActivatedRoute`, a service that contains the route information we need, `storiesType` and `page`.
+We then subscribe to the route data property and store `storiesType` into a component variable in the `ngOnInit` hook.

 {% highlight javascript %}
 ngOnInit() {